 In a nutshell, the Commonwealth wants the Zimbabwe government to restore good governance, free the political process in the country and begin a process of national reconciliation before its suspension from the organisation will be lifted.

 But McKinnon concedes that, so far, the Commonwealth has little to show for its pains.
+“We deserve an ‘A’ for effort, but a ‘D’ for achievement,” he admits.

 However, the suspension of Zimbabwe from the Commonwealth has created the perception of a racial divide over the issue in the organisation.
 African states, including South Africa, are seen to be reluctantly going along with the continued suspension of Zimbabwe, while the United Kingdom and Australia, among others, want the Commonwealth to keep the country at arms length until it re-establishes a broadly acceptable level of good governance.